 The list of questions could go on, but you get the idea.

-The next step is to take each question in turn and decide whether it has a place in your piece.
+The next step is to take each question in turn and decide whether it has a place in your book.
 For example, in response to question one, you could find an article (or several articles) that discuss scientific studies of the impact of spending time with animals on blood pressure.
 You’d likely find that some of these looked at patient records and asked the patients to fill in a questionnaire.
 Thus, they’d be based on doctor recorded blood pressure readings and patients’ self-reporting about the time they spend with animals.

 One way to test your order, is to write each statement on a separate strip of paper, mix them up (or type them out and then alphabetise them), and ask a friend to put them in order.
 If your friend comes up with an order that is different to yours, discuss how you each reached the order you did.
 Then, decide if you want to change your order.
 If you don’t change it, but feel your friend has some valid points, make sure you keep those in mind as you write – you’ll need to make it clear to your reader why you’re discussing things in the order you do.